TomCordemans/LABS/docs/wireshark/README.md

 By configuring port mirroring, the traffic from port Fa0/3 was duplicated onto port Fa0/13.

  **Question:**
 On PC1, the user experiences a slight performance delay, but overall functionality remains intact.
 What is the likely cause?
 File to be used: [error1.pcapng](https://www.tomcordemans.net/error1.pcapng)

-**7.3 OT (Operational technology) Networks**
+**7.3 OT (Operational technology) networks**

 PROFINET (Process Field Network) is an industrial Ethernet standard used for real-time data exchange between controllers (like PLCs) and field devices (like sensors, actuators, and drives) in automation systems.